Skip to main content

 App

-The App in the figure serves the Consumer by gathering, analyzing, and presenting the knowledge about business questions such as: How much of a certain material can be found in a different vehicle series?
+The App in the figure serves the consumer by gathering, analyzing, and presenting the knowledge about business questions such as: How much of a certain material can be found in a specific vehicle series?
 It is assumed that the data which is needed to answer such questions is distributed over the network and cannot be found at one central place.

 Skill